huaminghuangtw/Evergreen-Notes/Permanent-Notes/decision-making.md

 = rule of thumbs that simplifies the decision-making process

 * The Rooms Razor
-	* If you have a choice between entering two rooms, choose the room where you're more likely to be the dumbest/weakest one in the room.
+	* If you have a choice between entering two rooms, choose the room where you’re more likely to be the dumbest/weakest one in the room.
-	* Once you're in the room, talk less and listen more.
+	* Once you’re in the room, talk less and listen more.
 	* Bad for your ego—great for your growth.
-	* Related: You don't have to be the loudest in the room.
+	* Related: You don’t have to be the loudest in the room.
 Just be the one everyone listens to when it goes quiet.
 * The Arena Razor
 	* When faced with two paths, choose the path that puts you in the arena.
-	* It's easy to throw rocks from the sidelines.
-It's scary and lonely in the arena—but it's where growth happens.
+	* It’s easy to throw rocks from the sidelines.
+It’s scary and lonely in the arena—but it’s where growth happens.
 * The Duck Test
-	* If it looks like a duck, swims like a duck, and quacks like a duck, it's probably a duck.
+	* If it looks like a duck, swims like a duck, and quacks like a duck, it’s probably a duck.
 	* You can determine a lot about a person by observing their habitual actions and characteristics.
 	* When someone tells you who they are, believe them the first time.
 * [The Hanlon's Razor](The%20Hanlon's%20Razor.md)
-* The Hitchens' Razor \& Newton's Flaming Laser Sword
+* The Hitchens’ Razor \& Newton’s Flaming Laser Sword
 	* Anything asserted without evidence can be dismissed without evidence.
-	* If something cannot be settled by reasonable experiment or observation, it's not worth debating.
+	* If something cannot be settled by reasonable experiment or observation, it’s not worth debating.
 * The Bragging Razor
-	* If someone brags about their success or happiness, assume it's half what they claim.
+	* If someone brags about their success or happiness, assume it’s half what they claim.
 		* If a person tells you why their thing (city, relationship, or job) is great, take it with a pinch of salt.
-	* If someone downplays their success or happiness, assume it's double what they claim.
+	* If someone downplays their success or happiness, assume it’s double what they claim.
 		* If a person tells you why their thing (city, relationship, or job) is terrible, take it like a handful of gold.
 	* Beware of Trojan Horses (特洛伊木馬)
 * The [Luck](luck.md) Razor
 	* When choosing two paths, choose the path that has a larger luck surface area.
-* Taleb's Surgeon
+* Taleb’s Surgeon
-	* If presented with two equal candidates for a role, pick the one that doesn't “look the part” / with the least amount of charisma.
+	* If presented with two equal candidates for a role, pick the one that doesn’t “look the part” / with the least amount of charisma.
 	* The uncharismatic one has got there despite their lack of charisma.
 The charismatic one has got there with the aid of their charisma.

 ---

 # [The Cheshire Cat Principle: How to Create Clarity](https://www.sahilbloom.com/newsletter/the-cheshire-cat-principle-how-to-create-clarity)

-> _If you aren't clear on where you want to go, any road will take you there._
+> _If you aren’t clear on where you want to go, any road will take you there._

-In Alice's Adventures in Wonderland, there's a scene in which Alice reaches a fork in the road and has a simple exchange with the Cheshire Cat:
+In Alice’s Adventures in Wonderland, there’s a scene in which Alice reaches a fork in the road and has a simple exchange with the Cheshire Cat:

 > “Would you tell me, please, which way I ought to go from here?”
 >
 > “That depends a good deal on where you want to get to,” said the Cat.
 >
-> “I don't much care where—” said Alice.
+> “I don’t much care where—” said Alice.
 >
-> “Then it doesn't matter which way you go,” said the Cat.
+> “Then it doesn’t matter which way you go,” said the Cat.

 ---